awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

 ### Permissions overview<a name="permissions-overview"></a>

-The Amazon SageMaker Operators for Kubernetes allow you to manage jobs in Amazon SageMaker from your Kubernetes cluster\.
-The operators access Amazon SageMaker resources on your behalf\.
+The SageMaker Operators for Kubernetes allow you to manage jobs in SageMaker from your Kubernetes cluster\.
+The operators access SageMaker resources on your behalf\.
 The IAM role that the operator assumes to interact with AWS resources differs from the credentials you use to access the Kubernetes cluster\.
-The role also differs from the role that Amazon SageMaker assumes when running your machine learning jobs\.
+The role also differs from the role that SageMaker assumes when running your machine learning jobs\.
 The following image explains this design and flow\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/amazon_sagemaker_operators_for_kubernetes_authentication.png)